Law enforcement in the United Kingdom: Privacy

 At the beginning of 2005 it was announced that the Police Information Technology Organisation (PITO) had signed an eight-year £122 m contract to introduce biometric identification technology.
 PITO are also planning to use CCTV facial recognition systems to identify known suspects; a future link to the proposed National Identity Register has been suggested by some.

 Freedom of speech

 The police have sometimes been accused of infringing on free speech.
 In December 2005, author Lynette Burrows was interviewed by police after expressing her opinion on BBC Radio 5 Live that homosexuals should not be allowed to adopt children.
 The following month, Sir Iqbal Sacranie was investigated by police for stating the Islamic view that homosexuality is a sin.

+The police have also been accused of taking sides in political controversy by, for example, marching in uniform at politicised Pride events.
+In 2025 Mr Justice Linden ruled that Northumbria Police had not acted impartially.
+He said: “The fact that the officers had publicly stated their support for transgender rights by taking part in the 2024 march would be likely to give the impression that they may not deal with the matter fairly and impartially.”

 Photography of police

 Section 76 of the Counter-Terrorism Act 2008 came into force on 15 February 2009 making it an offence to elicit, attempt to elicit, or publish information "...of a kind likely to be useful to a person committing or preparing an act of terrorism" about: a member of His Majesty's Armed Forces; a constable, the Security Service, the Secret Intelligence Service, or Government Communications Headquarters.
 Any person found guilty faces 10 years imprisonment and an unlimited fine.
 It is a defence for a person charged with this offence to prove that they had a reasonable excuse for their action.
 It is not otherwise illegal to photograph or film a police officer in a public place per se.
 Any film or photography recorded whilst a constable is dealing with an incident may be seized as it becomes evidence under section 19 of PACE 1984.